Overall clothing boycott movement: Gender, racial, and class segregation

-Ultimately several issues existed within the movement that significantly hindered it's effectiveness.
+Ultimately several issues existed within the movement that significantly hindered its effectiveness.
 Chauvinism and an emphasis on overalls being a return to 'traditional' masculinity often excluded or otherwise segregated women from the movement.
 With them instead told to form Calico and Gingham clubs, with overalls viewed as not feminine enough.
 This was not all encompassing but was pervasive enough to tamper the movement.

 In addition the construction of the movement was largely defined by a self identification with 'middle class' white collar living; With that identity being racialized as well as white exclusive.
 This excluded large bases of the population from the movement.
 This framework was in part encouraged by the conservative 'citizens committees' set up around the country by the American 'open shop' plan determined to break apart the power of organized labor in the country.

 Alongside the hostility towards organized labor fostered within the movement, the choice of overall's as a symbol of the boycott itself led to natural tensions; The choice had driven up the price of overalls, which blue collar workers needed for their jobs, forcing them to spend up to triple the normal price.
 On the issue, the socialist New York Call said the following, “The net result of the overalls craze is to increase the cost of living for the workers which will certainly be followed by strikes for more wages and a middle class yowl because of the ‘Red specter’.”